 ‘Sir, what is the matter?’
 May replied at once.
 ‘Have patience, and if you think clearly you will see how I have now restored the sight to both your eyes.
 I swear upon my soul that I was told that there was no surer way of restoring your eyesight than to struggle with a man in a tree.
 God knows, I have done it for you and for no other reason.’

 ‘Struggle?’ cried January.
 ‘I don’t see you struggling!
-It doesn't seem to be finding any difficulty going back and forth!
+You don't seem to be doing anything to stop him going back and forth!
 May God give you both a shameful death!
 He's screwing you, I can see it with my own eyes!’

 ‘Then my medicine hasn’t worked,’ she replied.
 ‘If you were able to see properly, you wouldn’t be accusing me of this.
 Your vision must still be a little defective.'

-‘I can see as well as I have ever done, thank God!
+‘I can see as well as I've ever done, thank God!
 With both my eyes!
 I know what he's doing to you!’ insisted January.

 ‘You are becoming incoherent, good sir.
 Is this the thanks I get for restoring to you your eyesight?
 Alas, why have I been so kind to you!’